ScriptersCF/Game_Jam_Info/README.md

 ## During the Event
 Once the event starts, the theme will be announced and you will be allowed to start.
 In the case of any disagreements, you are allowed to leave your team and participate in the event solo, however you will not be allowed to join another team, so it's important that you plan ahead.

-Once you have finished your game, you should DM a link to the host of the event so they can add you to the entries channel.
+Once you have finished your game, you must fill in the entries form linked.
 You **must** submit your game before the end of the event, otherwise you risk being **disqualified**, which means that we won't be able to accept any of your work.

 ## Frequently Asked Questions
 #### How is the prize awarded?
-The Robux prize is paid out via Group Payout after being taxed.
+The Robux prize is paid out via Group Payout.
 You can join our Roblox group at [scf.cx/roblox](https://scf.cx/roblox)

 #### Can I ask my friends to vote for my game?
 You are **not** allowed to ask friends to vote for your game.
 If you are caught, you risk being disqualified.